GodderE2D/vipin/src/data/blog/ctflearn1.md

 ## My Friend John

-- Before you start this challenge *john* is a foe not a friend, just use *fcrackzip*.
+- Before you start this challenge, *john* is a foe not a friend, just use *fcrackzip*.

 - To start download the zip and install *fcrackzip*.